For me, taking proper care of aquarium fish means recreating their natural environment as closely as possible.

 Following these thoughts, some of the best food options for a strong and healthy Betta fish would be Mysis shrimp, Brine shrimp, Daphnia water fleas, and Bloodworms.

-Here’s a short summary on each of these foods:
+Here’s a short summary of each of these foods:

 - Brine shrimp have less protein content and less fiber, which makes it a good choice for a staple Betta diet.

-- Daphnia are very high on protein, high on fat, and have a decent amount of fiber.
+- Daphnia are very high in protein, high in fat, and have a decent amount of fiber.

 - Mysis shrimp are extremely high on fiber, contain lots of protein and a decent amount of fat.